vurte/angular-seed/README.md

-# The mean angular-seed — the seed for AngularJS apps with Express, Mongoos and W3.CSS
+# The mean angular-seed — the seed for AngularJS apps with MEAN Framework

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app, based on [angular/angular-seed](https://github.com/angular/angular-seed) and extended with a simple MEAN Framework.
+This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app, based on [angular/angular-seed](https://github.com/angular/angular-seed) and extended with a simple MEAN Framework (MongoDB,Express,AngularJS).
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.